bussidn/PrgrammersAreTheWorstReaders/README.md

 ## We must fight bad habits

 If you've reach this part, you are convinced that the code should be clear.
 But maybe you think that your code is fine.
 Ok I don't know you personnaly but, if you were never interested in that question, I will bet that it is not.
 That's fine, we're here to provide some insights.

+=> We should communicate intent

+It may be the most non-negociable rule about readability.
+Yet, we often fail to comply.
+It may also be the hardest to follow.

 We will explore some few biases that we're all facing that prevent us from improving ourselves.

 ### We don't think long term